Makizu/discord-nemo-fix/README.md

-# Discord Nemo File Picker Fix
+# Discord/Vesktop Nemo File Picker Fix

-Makes Discord use Nemo instead of Nautilus as file picker on Linux.
+Makes Discord and Vesktop use Nemo instead of Nautilus as file picker on Linux.

 ## Problem

-Discord ignores system file manager settings and always uses Nautilus, even when Nemo is set as default.
+Discord and Vesktop ignore system file manager settings and always use Nautilus, even when Nemo is set as default.

 ## Solution